Engineers House

 The Engineers House is a historic building, previously known as Camp House, on The Promenade, Clifton Down, Bristol, England.
 It has been designated as a Grade II* listed building.

 It was built in 1831 by Charles Dyer for Charles Pinney, who became mayor of Bristol, serving during the Reform Bill riots of 1831.

+Architecture

 The neoclassical two-storey limestone building has a symmetrical front in the centre of which is a pedimented portico with tuscan on ionic columns with a balcony above.